XiDsLab/CNV-BAC/README.md

 ProkaBIC-seq -i input.bam -r reference.fa -s start_of_Oric_region,end_of_Oric_region -m example_mappability -l 2

 # Output files
+*_mappability: Regions of reference with mappability 1 (calculated by gemtools).

 *_GR.txt: Growth rate measured by spearman correlation, pearson correlation and coefficient of quantile regression.

 *_seg.out: Segmentation result for CNV calling.
-Since prokaryote are haplotype, we recomand use 0.5 and -0.5 as the thresholds for CNV gain and loss.
+Since prokaryote are haplotype, we recomand use 0.2 and -0.2 as the thresholds for CNV gain and loss.

 *_norm.out： Record the parameters for normalization.